jmtygsh/Movie-Search-Bot-API/README.md

 However, I found a solution that helped me a lot.

-I used a single browser with a global variable so that every query is searched in one browser, which avoids opening many browsers, and closes every page after execution etc.
+I used a single browser with a global variable so that every query is searched in one browser, which avoids opening many browsers, and closes every page after execution

 req.resourceType() === 'image' || // block images
                 req.resourceType() === 'stylesheet' || // block stylesheets